Zohra Sehgal: Return to India

 Sehgal returned to India in the mid-1990s and lived for a few months in Burdwan.
 At that time she acted in several films, plays and TV series.
 She first performed poetry at a memorial to Uday Shankar organised by his brother, Ravi Shankar in 1983, and soon took to it in big way; she started getting invited to perform poetry at various occasions.
 She even travelled to Pakistan to recite verses for "An Evening With Zohra Sehgal".
 Her impromptu performances of Punjabi and Urdu became a norm.
 After stage performances she was often requested by the audience to recite Hafeez Jullundhri's famous nazm, Abhi To Main Jawan Hoon.

 In 1993, the critically acclaimed play Ek Thi Nani was staged in Lahore for the first time, featuring Zohra and her sister Uzra Butt (who was now staying in Pakistan).
 A performance of its English version A Granny for All Seasons was held at UCLA in 2001.
 She became very active in Hindi films in grandmotherly roles from 1996, with frequent appearances in high budget movies such as Dil Se, Hum Dil De Chuke Sanam, Veer Zara, Saawariya and Cheeni Kum.
 She was 90 when she did the film Chalo Ishq Ladaye in 2002, where she was the central character of the film and Govinda played her grandson.
 The film Ishq Ladaye had her riding a bike and fighting the villains as well.
 In 2008, at the United Nations Population Fund (UNPF)-Laadli Media Awards in New Delhi, she was named Laadli of the Century, and the award ceremony was presided by the then Chief Minister of Delhi, Sheila Dikshit.

-In her career she has acted with heroes across generations - Prithviraj Kapoor, Ashok Kumar, Dev Anand, Govinda, Shahrukh Khan, Salman Khan, Amitabh Bachchan and Ranbir Kapoor.

-In 2012, she became the first actor to have appeared on Doctor Who to celebrate their 100th birthday, and was also the oldest living actor to have appeared on Doctor Who until 2019, when she was surpassed by Earl Cameron.